Azaxis/learning-opentok-ios/README.md

    The text chat message is sent to the web client.
 You can also send a chat message from the web client to the iOS client.

-9. Tap the Start Archive button.
+9. Tap the *Start recording* button.

    This starts recording the audio video streams on the OpenTok Media Server.

-10. Click the Stop Archive button to stop the recording.
+10. Click the *Stop recording* button to stop the recording.

+11. Click the *View recording* button to view the recording in the web browser.

 Read the following section to learn how to use the OpenTok iOS SDK to accomplish these tasks.